 |Query Performance||Fast retrieval of individual documents, much like key-value stores, but can also support complex queries with aggregation pipelines.||Best for instantaneous retrieval when queries are not complex; useful for caching use cases.||Excellent when aggregating values on particular columns, with strong compression and in-memory support.||Fast for simple queries, but also efficient when answering questions about connections between data; excels when profiling data and determining clusters of related objects.|

-All four types of NoSQL databases have a similar approach: excellent horizontal scaling achieved through a combination of in-memory support and distributed systems that serve the database from a cluster of nodes.
+All four types of NoSQL databases have a similar approach: They support horizontal scaling, achieved through a combination of in-memory support and distributed systems that serve the database from a cluster of nodes.
 Similarly, all four NoSQL databases are deployable as self-managed systems on-premises, in a private cloud, or as a DBaaS in the public cloud.

 With all types of NoSQL databases offering similar advantages over RDBMS, we see that the question of which kind of NoSQL database to choose depends mostly on your data model and querying requirements.

-A document database is particularly suited for websites thanks to its ability to support complex data structures and parent-child relationships within a single document record.
+A document database is particularly suited for websites thanks to its ability to support complex data structures and parent-child relationships within a single document.
 There is no need to incorporate object-relational mappers (ORMs) or object-document mappers (ODM) because document databases store the raw objects in JSON/BSON or similar formats.

 As the most efficient NoSQL database option for websites and API endpoints, MongoDB is easy to get started with, and it can grow and evolve with your website.
 MongoDB already has excellent integration with popular web programming languages like Python, PHP, Node, Java, Golang, and many others.
 Additionally, several libraries help with using MongoDB with various web frameworks like Laravel or Ruby on Rails.

 When you decide to use MongoDB for your website or web application, it may seem daunting to deal with setup and infrastructure.
-If you simply want to focus on building your app, you can offload the infrastructure concerns by using a DBaaS.
-You can let the experts at MongoDB handle the database management while your development team focuses on what they do best.
+If you simply want to focus on building your app, you can offload the infrastructure concerns by using a database as a service (DBaaS).
+You can let MongoDB handle the database management while your development team focuses on what they do best.

-MongoDB Atlas is the fully-managed DBaaS offering of MongoDB.
+Atlas is the fully-managed DBaaS offering of MongoDB.
 That means you can sign up and start using a MongoDB database without deploying and managing a cluster yourself.
 You can decide how to scale and grow your cluster with a few simple clicks.
-MongoDB Atlas also offers a free tier, allowing you to learn and experiment with the platform.
+MongoDB Atlas also offers a free tier, allowing you to learn and experiment with the platform, without even needing to provide credit card details.

 You can also choose which cloud provider to use for your cluster.
 So, if your application already runs on Amazon AWS, Microsoft Azure, or Google Cloud, then MongoDB Atlas can be deployed seamlessly in the same cloud and connect securely with your application.